addrummond/claney/Readme.md

 ### Multiple input files

 The `-input` flag can be passed multiple times to generate output on the basis of multiple input files.
-The output obtained is essentialy the same as if the input files were concatenated into one.
+The output obtained is essentially the same as if the input files were concatenated into one.
 The only difference is that Claney considers the least indented routes in each file to be at the top level, even if the least indented route in one file is more indented than the least indented